 Here’s why I love Black Panther for kids.
 Black Panther is the first black super hero.
 I want them to see that.
 I also want my girls to see the Dora Milaje – the personal bodyguards and royal security of Black Panther.

 These women are fierce, brave, strong, and smart.
 Women in Wakanda are the warriors, the confidantes, the decision makers.
 I want my 5 girls to see this!
 I’ve been waiting for this for them.
 When Black Panther needs someone for a mission, he chooses 2 women, not 2 men to accompany him.
 That sends a message that needs to be heard.

 Now back to that violence.
 As much as I want to show that to my daughters, I also don’t want them to grow up too quickly.
 I don’t want to show them other things they’re not ready for – and that includes the violence.
-The close up shots of death are just not appropriate for my 5-year-old or 7-year-old, so they’ll have to wait.
+The close up shots of death are just not appropriate for my 5-year-old or 7-year-old, so they’ll have to wait (and they did).

 Is Black Panther Ok For Kids?